The New China: Trade, Power, and Culture

 Follow these instructions:

-- Get approval to do the program from one of our Honors Academic Advisors.
+- Get clearance to do the program from one of our Honors Academic Advisors.
 For STEM students, your advisors are Brenda Luna (email@example.com) or Patric Hambleton (firstname.lastname@example.org.)
 Non-STEM students must see Grisel D’Elena (email@example.com.)
 Call 305-348-4100 and ask for an advising appointment.
 Indicate it is regarding Study Abroad.
 You must have an advisor’s clearance when you go see Luli to secure your spot!

 - Bring to DM 233 a $350.00 money order or cashier’s check (ONLY) made out to FIU.
 These are the Honors College administrative fees.
 This payment will secure you a spot in your program of choice.
 It is non-refundable, and constitutes a serious commitment to the program